benbenbenbenbenben/levelgraph/.workitem/backlog/fix-gomod-replace.md

 ---
 **Autopilot Note (2025-12-24)**: Session ended with 66 commits ahead of origin/master.
 This workitem remains BLOCKED - requires pushing Go package files to the root of the external `luxical-one-go` GitHub repository.
 No further action can be taken within this LevelGraph repository.
 Consider moving to backlog.

+---
+**Autopilot Note (2025-12-28)**: CI workflow updated to use public Go versions (1.21, 1.22) instead of the internal 1.25.5.
+Note: The go.mod file still specifies `go 1.25.5` which should be changed to `go 1.21` to match the minimum requirement (log/slog).
+This requires manual intervention since autopilot cannot modify go.mod directly.